-If you think you could be affected, contact the Department for Work and Pensions (0800 731 0469, gov.uk/contact-pension-service) and ask them to recalculate your State Pension.
+If you think you could be affected, contact the Pension Service (0800 731 0469, gov.uk/contact-pension-service) and ask them to recalculate your State Pension.
 You can do this whether you're currently claiming your State Pension or you've chosen to delay your claim (see chapter 9).